A Guide to Managing Your School’s Equipment Room

 Not to mention, having a barcode on each piece of equipment is useful in the event anything is lost or goes missing.

-5. Create a booking portal
+5. Create a self-service booking portal

 In sum, these are a handful of ways you can simplify your school or university’s equipment room management.